This Time (Glee song)

 "This Time" is an original song written by Darren Criss for "Dreams Come True" (2015), the series finale episode of American musical television series, Glee.
 It was recorded by cast member Lea Michele as her character, Rachel Berry, and is credited collectively to the Glee cast.
 "This Time" and the other songs performed in the episode were included on an extended play titled Glee: The Music, Dreams Come True, which was released on March 17, 2015, three days before the episode aired.

 "This Time" reached number 49 on the Billboard Pop Digital Songs sales chart following the EP's release.
 The song received praise from critics for both Criss's thematically-appropriate songwriting and Michele's vocal performance.
 "This Time" was nominated for an Emmy Award for Outstanding Original Music and Lyrics at the 67th Primetime Emmy Awards in 2015.

 Background

-Over the course of its six seasons, Glee had relied primarily on many covers of classic and modern songs, and also included a "handful" of its five original compositions.
+Over the course of its six seasons, Glee had relied primarily on many cover versions of classic and modern songs, and also included a "handful" of its five original compositions.
 Earlier in 2015, Darren Criss made history as the first cast member to contribute a song to the series when "Rise" was featured on the show's season six episode, "The Rise and Fall of Sue Sylvester".
 Inspired by the upcoming series finale, Criss set to writing "This Time" for the express purpose of being performed on the final episode.
 He describes the song as a "love note to all things Glee."